jerm-jerm/quartz/content/DND Mystrala/0 Scratch Notes/Scratch Notes.md

-High Regent Quaid (High Regent of Spycraft)

-**use detect magic to see if marrion has magic similar to mazarin or if mental changes similar to charles**
+**Use detect magic to see if Marrion has magic similar to Mazarin or if mental changes similar to Charles (MA?)**

 Notes To Do: